waydabber/BetterDisplay/README.md

 1. Start the app.
 1. Use the app menu bar item to interact with the app.

-## Getting BetterDisplay Pro
+## Getting a Pro license to unlock all features of the app

-You can support development by **[purchasing a Pro license for $15 / €15](https://betterdisplay.pro/buy)** (+ Sales Tax or VAT may apply).
+You can support development and unlock all features of the app by **[purchasing a Pro license for $15 / €15](https://betterdisplay.pro/buy)** (+ Sales Tax or VAT may apply).
 You can also get Pro inside the app - just navigate to `Settings` (gear icon) > `Pro` and click on `Buy BetterDisplay Pro`.

 [For more information on purchasing Pro, please click here!](https://github.com/waydabber/BetterDisplay/wiki/Getting-a-Pro-License)

 Please note that even if you don't buy the app, you can still use many of the features for free (if you are a non-business user).
+A 14-day trial is also available to fully evaulate BetterDisplay Pro before purchase.

 If you are using the free functionalities of the app, please don't forget to star the GitHub page and spread the word about the app! :)

 For more information on licensing, trial, prices and refund, please read the [License Terms & Conditions and Refund Policy](https://github.com/waydabber/BetterDisplay/discussions/739)!